-In the Fifty-eighth edition of “Legends of the Game” we look at the career of John Tavares.
+In the one hundred and sixth edition of “Legends of the Game” we look at the career of John Tavares.

 Outside of Lacrosse John is a mathematics teacher at Philip Pocock Catholic Secondary School in Mississauga, Ontario.

 National Lacrosse League:

 - On Saturday February 18, 2006, the Buffalo Bandits defeated the Minnesota Swarm by a score of 14–9 in front of 12,458 fans at HSBC Arena in Buffalo, New York.
 In that game, Tavares tied the NLL career points record at 1,091 held by Gary Gait, who had retired after the 2005 season.